 - Collaborative service approaches

-Twenty-five graduate credits are accrued over six quarters of on-line and face-to-face instruction.
-Participants begin as a cohort and participate through the entire program together.
+Twenty graduate credits will be accrued over four quarters of online instruction.
 An interprofessional team of faculty plans the curriculum content and provides mentoring support during the program.
-An individually tailored practicum experience is part of the program.
+An individually tailored project is part of the program.

 Highlights of the program

 - Interprofessional collaboration: Participate in an interdisciplinary model designed to provide optimal services to infants, toddlers, and their families.

-- Practical experience: Apply classroom ideas to actual field practice through an individualized professional development practicum plan.
+- Practical experience: Apply classroom ideas to current work through reflective practice and an individualized professional project.

 - Collegial environment: Network and support colleagues more effectively by participating in the entire program as an educational community.

-- Distance delivery: For partially online courses, decide when to study and interact with your professors and classmates—days, evenings, or weekends—anywhere there's a personal computer and an internet connection.
-Campus meetings are held on one weekend per term.
+- Distance delivery: For online courses, decide when to study and interact with your professors and classmates—days, evenings, or weekends—anywhere there's a personal computer and an internet connection.

 Upon successful completion of the program, participants receive a Graduate Certificate in Infant Toddler Mental Health.